Cactusolo/CactusOasis/content/publication/hodel2016report/index.md

 +++
-title = "The report of my death was an exaggeration: A review for researchers using microsatellites in the 21st century" date = 2016-01-01T00:00:00 draft = false
+title = "APPS: The report of my death was an exaggeration: A review for researchers using microsatellites in the 21st century" date = 2016-01-01T00:00:00 draft = false